Skip to main content

 • Connect a wallet to a contract in Etherscan

-• Use etherscan to interact with your own deployed contact
+• Use etherscan to interact with your own deployed contract

 Hardhat Forking